vovahrytsiuk/CppMentoringProgram/doc.md

 1. Implement own terminate function to close at any circumstances shared memory handle as well as opened for reading/writing file - Done

-1. Add throw any exception code after complete of first memory block reading/writing (take care about "to close" another process) - In progress
+1. Add throw any exception code after complete of first memory block reading/writing (take care about "to close" another process) - Done

 1. Inject some classes in logic for logging purposes (constructor + destructor) - Done